nathanuphoff/Glimpse-JS/readme.md

 ```

 ## Retrieving image meta-data
-To get the image properties a Reveal JS data-string can be passed to `reveal.meta(string)`.
+To get the image properties a Glimpse JS data-string can be passed to `glimpse.meta(string)`.
 This returns an object with the image meta data.
 The object is identical to the meta-object passed to method callback functions.

 ## Checking for browser support
-Reveal JS relies on `canvas` support, this can be checked using `reveal.support`.
+Glimpse JS relies on `canvas` support, this can be checked using `glimpse.support`.

 # Performance
 Coming soon...